 In a larger business, the 'skeleton' means that you naturally have to spend more time focussed inwards.
 It's hard to pull everyone into a room and have a chat about where we are at financially when you're at 3000.
 When there's 3, there's more of a chance to ask questions and align.

-With 3000, there's a whole lot more room for misinterpretation.
+If we keep going to 3000 people, there's a whole lot more lines and a whole lot of room for misinterpretation.
 That's why we end up cascading information down from the top, creating new layers of communication.
 Not only does this potentially dilute the message, but it also takes more time.
 More time, and more meetings.

 Lots of people and lots of departments can start to slow things down.
 It results in new processes being involved.
 All of a sudden before you talk to a customer there are four different teams you have to pass it through.
 That takes time.
 There's compliance training you have to do.
 That takes time.